 Prolactinoma treatment consists of two main therapies, medications and surgery:

-If medication effectively shrinks the tumor and your prolactin level remains normal afterward, you may be able to eventually stop taking the medication.
+If medication effectively shrinks the tumor and your prolactin level remains normal for two years afterward, you may be able eventually to stop taking the medication.
 Your doctor can offer you advice on when this may be possible for you.
+However, don't stop taking either drug without your doctor's approval.

 The type of surgery you have depends largely on the size and extent of your tumor: